 We don’t have to live life the way other people expect us to.
 Once I stopped abiding by the rules, my whole world opened up.
 I could travel as much as I wanted, and no one was going to stop me!

 I now work (mostly) for myself

 Of course this lifestyle has it’s downsides.
-I’m working more than I used to, I’m not making much money, and I’ve had to give up many luxuries to be able to work for myself, but having the ability to pick up and leave at any time makes it worth it.
+I’m working more than I used to, I’m not making loads of money, and I’ve had to give up many luxuries to be able to work for myself, but having the ability to pick up and leave at any time makes it worth it.